Meta Pixel

 Cancer Misdiagnosis

-Last updated Friday, November 24th, 2023
+Last updated Friday, November 29th, 2024

 Connecticut Cancer Misdiagnosis Lawyers

-If a medical professional failed to properly and timely diagnose cancer in you or a loved one, a medical malpractice lawyer from Wocl Leydon can help.
+If a medical professional fails to properly and timely diagnose cancer in you or a loved one, a medical malpractice lawyer from Wocl Leydon can help.
 Cancer misdiagnosis, delayed diagnosis, or complete failure to diagnose can occur when a doctor does not recognize or correctly interpret symptoms in a cancer patient.
 There are also “false positive” cases in which a patient is diagnosed with cancer – and undergoes invasive treatments – when in fact the patient never had the disease.

 Get Your FREE Case Review,